Karan-Salvi/Social-Media-Project/README.md

-This is a Social Media app.
+<h3>This is repository contains Social Media app which is Created by using the React (javascript frontend library).</h3>